 We used EEG to measure neural activity while participants watched a trauma-analog video and a neutral video.
 We found that individuals have higher gamma activity when watching the trauma-analog video.
 Additionally, participants experienced more intrusions after the trauma-analog video.
 This research offers insight into how our brains encode traumatic events differently from other events, and can serve as the foundation to explore individual differences to understand why some people are more likely to develop PTSD.

-AGE OF ONSET AND MENTAL HEALTH'S INFLUENCES ON MARIJUANA USE AND MOTIVATION likely to have a nicotine dependency.
-Age of onset, depression, and anxiety related to different motivations for marijuana use.
+AGE OF ONSET AND MENTAL HEALTH'S INFLUENCES ON MARIJUANA USE AND MOTIVATION

 GRACEANNE WALSH (WASHINGTON COLLEGE), SAGE MCKIM (WASHINGTON COLLEGE), BRIGID BALDWIN (WASHINGTON COLLEGE), AUDREY WEIL (WASHINGTON COLLEGE)